location of Roanoke Colony on White-De Bry Map of Virginia,

 Source: Brenau University, The Dare Stones

-Within the current boundaries of the state, Virginia Laydon was the first English child known to have been born in Virginia.
+In 1587, there was no "North Carolina."
+Roanoke Island was within "Virginia" then, as defined by the English.
+Virginia Laydon, born in 1609, was the first English child known to have been born within the current boundaries of the state of Virginia.
 She was the daughter of John Laydon and Anne Burras.
 Anne Burras was the maidservant to Mistress Forrest, and together they were the first two women to arrive at Jamestown.
-Anne Burras married John Layden in December, 1608, shortly after her arrival.2
+Anne Burras married John Layden in December, 1608, shortly after her arrival.3

-No women were included in the first expedition sent by the Virginia (London) Company to establish Jamestown in 1607.
+In contrast to the mix of colonists sent to Roanoke Island, no women had been included in the first expedition sent by the Virginia (London) Company to establish Jamestown in 1607.
 Men were perceived as the most capable colonists because they could explore, seeking mines or new pathways to China.
-In contrast to efforts to settle the Outer Banks in the 1580's, only a few other women arrived before 1619.

 Women were not recognized as essential members of the colony until late in the company's management of Virginia.
-The 1619 shift occurred when the Virginia Company consciously sought to make Virginia a more attractive colony for long-term settlement, by sending prospective wives to Jamestown and granting more autonomy (including a popularly-elected legislature) to the colonists.
+The decision to send women to Virginia in 1619 occurred when the Virginia Company consciously sought to make Virginia a more attractive colony for long-term settlement.
+Sending prospective wives to Jamestown and granting more autonomy (including a popularly-elected legislature) to the colonists was part of the new management strategy of the investors in the Virginia Company.

-In New France along the St. Lawrence River, the absence of women led to liaisons that produced mixed-race children that became known as Metis.
-Their ability to navigate between the cultures of First Nation mothers and European fathers became key to the success of French traders who traveled deep into the interior of Canada and the Mississippi River valley.
+French settlers and sailors were willing to have children with Native Americans.
+In New France along the St. Lawrence River, the absence of women immigrants from France led to liaisons.
+The mixed-race children became known as Metis.
+Their ability to navigate between the cultures of First Nation mothers and European fathers was key to the success of French traders who traveled deep into the interior of Canada and the Mississippi River valley.
+The first documented child of French parents may be Hélène Desportes, born sometime after her parents Pierre Desportes and Françoise Langlois reached Quebec in 1614.4

-The English understood the role of women in a colonial settlement, before deciding in 1606 to send just men to Jamestown on the Susan Constant, Godspeed, and Discovery.
-Of approximately 120 colonists who arrived at Roanoke Island in 1587, 17 were women and:3
+The Virginia Company understood the potential role of women in a colonial settlement, before deciding in 1606 to send just men to Jamestown on the Susan Constant, Godspeed, and Discovery.
+Of approximately 120 colonists who arrived at Roanoke Island in 1587, 17 were women and:5

 romantic imagery surrounding Virginia Dare is unconstrained by the few facts documenting her life